 Final Bonus rates are expressed as a percentage of guaranteed benefits.
 Please click the link below to view the rates that apply to death and maturity claims arising on or after 1 April 2020, these rates did not change in October 2020:

-This fund contains former Family Assurance and Time Retirement Annuity policies.
+This fund contains former Family Assurance Time Retirement Annuity policies.

 |Deferred annuities||Annual Bonus Rate||Final Bonus Rate|

 Annuities in payment

 When annuities are put into payment, the proportion of the annuity represented by the final bonus part of the converting deferred annuity remains a non-guaranteed part of the annuity paid, and may vary from year to year.